Archived entries for Buffalo

 That’s the headline the Buffalo Convention and Visitors Bureau has front and center on its web site.
 And it’s certainly fitting.
 Everyone knows I’m an unabashed booster for Buffalo, and every visit I make back to the city I continue to be impressed by it; the architecture, the Olmsted parks and parkways, the history, and the surprising vitality of the place are all so alluring.
 But the best part about my love affair with Buffalo is that all my friends (those who’ve never been there) are in complete disbelief, so it remains a well-kept secret even though I can’t shut up about the place.
 That said, I’m not moving to the Queen City anytime soon, but I certainly enjoy my time there.

-I remember when I moved to Boston from western New York in 2003, I was shocked at how sedate the social scene in Boston was; my frame of reference was Buffalo, where every street is chock-a-block with bars, clubs and fabulous restaurants.
-This weekend I was able to check out a relatively new one, the Buffalo Chophouse, where my friend Jay and I grazed on one of the best cuts of beef I’ve ever had after sharing pre-dinner drinks with Andrew Peters.
+I remember when I moved back to Boston from western New York in 2003, I was shocked at how sedate the social scene in Boston had become; my frame of reference was Buffalo, where every street is chock-a-block with bars, clubs and fabulous restaurants.
+This weekend I was able to check out a relatively new one, the Buffalo Chophouse, where my friend Jay and I grazed on one of the best cuts of beef I’ve ever had as Sabre Andrew Peters drank nearby!
 Afterward we hit no less than three bars before calling it a night — I never could no that in Boston.
 (Well, two bars, maybe.)

 One of my fav quotes about Buffalo, from the New York Times: “Buffalo has an even longer history of architectural distinction than Chicago; you could do worse than to take it as a textbook for a course in modern American buildings.”